RustFields/rustfields.github.io/domain-analysis/business-domain.md

 In practice, devices sustain the aggregate computation through asynchronous sense-compute-(inter)act rounds which conceptually consist of the following steps:

 1. **Context update**: the device retrieves previous state, environment data (through sensors), and messages from neighbors.
-2. **Aggregate program execution**: the field computation is executed against the local context; this yields a field as result.
+2. **Aggregate program execution**: the field computation is executed against the local context; this yields a field as a result.
 3. **Action**
     1. **Export broadcasting to neighbors**: from the output, a subset of data (called an export) for neighbor coordination can be automatically derived; the export has to be broadcast to the entire neighborhood.
     2. **Execution of actuators**: the output of the program can describe a set of actions to be performed on the environment.